microsoft/vstest-docs/docs/RunSettingsArguments.md

 `runsettings arguments` takes precedence over `runsettings`.

-For example, in below command the final value for `MapInconclusiveToFailed` will be `False`.
+For example, in below command the final value for `MapInconclusiveToFailed` will be `False` and vale for `DeploymentEnabled` will be unchanged, that is `False`.

 ```
 dotnet test --settings additionalargs.runsettings -- MSTest.MapInconclusiveToFailed=False